dekonvoluted/dekonvoluted.github.io/_posts/2010-11-11-manipulating-pdf-files.md

 The next pdfmarks file has a more complicated outline consisting of nested sections such as the ones you would find in a thesis.
 Notice the syntax used to nest sections.

-{% highlight postscript linenos %}
+{% highlight postscript lineanchors %}
 % Some simple metadata
 [ /Title (My Thesis) /Author (Karthik Periagaram) /DOCINFO pdfmark